TrueLabCreations/http-reverse-proxy/README.md

 A good tutorial for editing the hosts file on most common system types can be found [here](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)

 The simplest example of using this package is demonstrated by setting up some routes using http.
-For that you need to edit the hosts file as indicated above and create a small project.

 If you are using Typescript the index.ts would contain: